-PM Modi's boat ride in Ganga at Atal ghat, reviews Namami Gange project
+PM Modi rides boat in Ganga at Atal ghat, reviews Namami Gange project

 Kanpur, Dec 14: Prime Minister Narendra Modi took a boat ride in river Ganga at Atal ghat on Saturday in Kanpur, Uttar Pradesh, he is here to have a first-hand experience of the impact of the ambitious Namami Gange project.